-Here’s a great quick and easy recipe made mostly from cans!
-If you wish, you can omit the sour cream, red pepper and chives (the tortillas and unopened bag of cheese will stay good for a while in the fridge) and have this recipe on hand for a rainy night.
-I realize it doesn’t contain peanut butter (yet) but it sure is delicious (the family and E agree).
-Like all my Mexican-inspired dishes, the same basic ingredients are simply rehashed into a different form.
+Here’s a great quick and easy recipe made mostly from items in your pantry!
+If you skip the sour cream, red pepper and chives you can always have this recipe on hand for a rainy night.
+I realize it doesn’t contain peanut butter (yet) but it sure is delicious (the family agrees).
+The best part is that this recipe is completely modifiable to fit you tastes!

 1 can pinto beans

 1 Tbsp chili powder